Political Scientist (Diplom-Politologin)

 She is part of the following projects:

-Monitoring of the Sustainable Development Goals (SDGs) and the Europe 2020 Strategy: Doris Knoblauch leads the team at Ecologic Institute monitoring the SDGs and the Europe 2020 Strategy under the coordination of the Institute for Managing Sustainability.
-Thematically, she is resonsible for SDG 17, partnerships for the goals.
+Monitoring of the Sustainable Development Goals (SDGs) and the Europe 2020 Strategy: Doris Knoblauch is part of the team at Ecologic Institute monitoring the SDGs under the coordination of the Institute for Managing Sustainability.
+Thematically, she is responsible for SDG 17, "Partnerships for the goals".

-Futhermore, Doris Knoblauch is an experienced and passionate moderator.
-Within the last ten years she has facilitated a variety of different events, including small working groups via larger international project meetings as well as stakeholder events to conferences.
+Furthermore, Doris Knoblauch is an experienced and passionate moderator.
+Within the last twelve years she has facilitated a variety of different events, including small working groups via larger international project meetings as well as stakeholder events to conferences.

 Between 2000 and 2005, Doris Knoblauch studied political science at the Freie Universität Berlin (Germany) and Heidelberg University (Germany), focusing on comparative policy analysis, regional policy analysis and political theory.

 In 2009, Doris Knoblauch supported the International Institute for Sustainable Development (IISD) in Winnipeg (Canada).
 Furthermore, during the 2010 and 2011 summer terms, Doris Knoblauch taught a course entitled Policy consultancy in intermediate organizations at the Hochschule Bremen together with Christiane Gerstetter.
-During the summer of 2012, she taught this course together with Gesa Homann, during the winter term 2015/16 together with Evelyn Lukat and during the winter term 2017/18 together with Dr. Ulf Stein.
+During the summer of 2012, she taught this course together with Gesa Homann, during the winter term 2015/16 together with Evelyn Lukat, during the winter term 2017/18 together with Dr. Ulf Stein and during the winter term 2020/21 together with Linda Mederake.
 Doris Knoblauch is member of the INKOTA network e.V..